Open topic with navigation

 |View monitor status by locations and steps, or compare all monitors in the group.
 See Comparing Monitors, Steps, and Locations.|

 |Run a test on demand from the monitor’s primary location.
 Results are displayed on the screen.|

 To create a monitor, click the big, then click + New Monitor.
 Select the monitor type (Web, API or Mobile) and follow the instructions on the screen.
 For details, see Editing Monitors.

-Note: You must be an Admin or Co-Admin user to create monitors.
+Note: You must be an Admin, Co-Admin or Power User to create monitors.

 You can combine monitors into groups to track their performance as a whole.

-Note: You must be an Admin or Co-Admin user to create groups.
+Note: You must be an Admin, Co-Admin or Power User to create groups.

 To create a group:

 Select the monitors to include in the group.